 Professional Development: Training with the author

-The Teacher’s Guide includes professional learning articles to support the startup process.
-However, Dawn also offers live video and in-person PD as part of her consulting services.
+Dawn also offers live video and in-person PD support the startup process.
 In these sessions, Dawn tours the tools and process for integrating the My Keys routine.
 Live presentations allow participants to ask questions and receive advice specific to their setting and student population.